zmkfirmware/zmk/docs/docs/troubleshooting.md

 #### Option 1: Build Reset UF2 in 'zmk-config'

 Find the `build.yaml` file in your `zmk-config` folder and add an additional settings reset build for the board used by your split keyboard.
-For example assume that we have setup nice!nano v2 for Corne, apppend the following `settings_reset` shield to the `build.yaml` file:
+For example assuming that the config repo is setup for nice!nano v2 with Corne, append the `settings_reset` shield to the `build.yaml` file as follows:

 ```yml
 include: